dziaoure/ai-ml-ucberkeley/practicl-application-2/README.md

 To identify the top 5 features, the Ridge feature names and coefficients were grouped by their parent feature names (for instance, `categorical__model_Lamborghini Huracan` → `model`).

-Those top 5 feature were:
+The top 5 feature were:

 1. **Model**
 2. **Manufacturer**